redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.42 (14 April 2016) =
+= 2.9.44 (28 April 2016) =

+*Security:*

+* Fixed an important security issue related to the 3.0 codebase.
+It is recommended that all users update to 2.9.44 as soon as possible.

 *Bugs:*

-* 3.0: Fixed a bug that could cause merge tags to disappear underneath the full-screen builder.
+* Fixed a bug with one of the security fixes that could cause a fatal error.

 == Changelog ==

+= 2.9.44 (28 April 2016) =

+*Security:*

+* Fixed an important security issue related to the 3.0 codebase.
+It is recommended that all users update to 2.9.44 as soon as possible.

+*Bugs:*

+* Fixed a bug with one of the security fixes that could cause a fatal error.

+= 2.9.43 (28 April 2016) =

+*Security:*

+* Fixed an important security issue related to the 3.0 codebase.
+It is recommended that all users update to 2.9.43 as soon as possible.

 = 2.9.42 (14 April 2016) =